benhemingway/benhemingway.github.io/_pages/research.md

 **A Model of Credit Rationing in SME Loan Applications** [Available on request]

-This paper is concerned with building  a modelling framework for the study of SME loan applications that is consistent with existing survey data.
-Specifically, it aims to capture several observable features of the loan market.
-First, firms choose whether they apply for a loan, and firms that do not apply for loans may not need a loan, or may think they will not obtain a loan.
-Second, a firm's loan application may not be successful.
+This paper builds a modelling framework of SME loan applications that is consistent with existing several observable features of the loan market.
+In the first stage firms decide whether to apply for a loan.
+Firms that do not apply for loans may do so for two reasons, either they do not need a loan or they believe they will not obtain a loan.
+In the second stage, a firm's loan application may not be successful.
 A firm may receive only part of the funding it had requested, or it may have its loan application outright.
-By explicitly modelling the loan application phase, I am able to justify why firms apply for loans and are still subsequently rejected.
-This chapter also provides a theoretical contribution in that there is the possibility, in a model without asymmetric information, of 'pure credit rationing' where observationally equivalent firms are granted a loan with while others are not.
-This result is made possible because of the additional loan application phase.

 # Work in Progress